trottadavide/trottadavide.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a mathematician, and my research is mainly focused on categorical logic and its applications in theoretical computer science.
+I am a mathematician, and my research focuses on categorical logic and its applications in theoretical computer science.
+Primarily, I approach both topics using the perspective and method "à la Lawvere," through variants of the notion of hyperdoctrine.

+**Affiliation:**
+Department of Mathematics "Tullio Levi-Civita"
+University of Padova
+**Email:** trottadavide92@gmail.com